dimi-fn/Emotion-Recognition-in-Movie-Abstracts/README.md

 The main sources of data originate from:
 1)	Secondary Data: They encompass a wide variety of movie metadata provided by the [MovieLenes research dataset](https://grouplens.org/datasets/movielens/)
 2)	Primary Data: Fetching the movie overviews for every one of the movies in the above dataset, via a [TMDB API for developers](https://developers.themoviedb.org/3/getting-started/introduction) from the [TDDb website](https://www.themoviedb.org/)
+## Models' Production
+The target variables for all models were the six emotions.
+However, the architecture for the selection of the predictor variables was composed of two kinds.
+The first type of architecture has as its feature predictors only the movie overviews, while the second type was composed of the movie overviews along with other variables (movie metadata) for a potentially better performance.

+After data preprocessing, feature selection and feature engineering the best model was chosen and evaluated.
+### Models
+1)	Logistic Regression as OvR classifier
+2)	Multinomial Naive Bayes
+3)	Linear SVClassifier
+4)	Random Forest
+5)	SGD Classifier
+6)	SVC
+7)	Neighbors Classifier
+8)	SoftMax Classifier
+9)	Decision Tree Classifier
+10)	XGBClassifier
+11)	Multi-layer (MLP) Perception Classifier (shallow network)
+12)	Multi-layer (MLP) Perception Classifier (deep network)
 ## Multi-label Classification Evaluation Metrics
 Micro average F1 score, subset accuracy score, cross-validation score, hamming loss metric, ROC-AUC score.

-The final model was also evaluated via the [Scikit-Learn's multi-label confusion matrix report](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.multilabel_confusion_matrix.html)
+The final model was also evaluated via the [Scikit-Learn's multi-label confusion matrix report](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.multilabel_confusion_matrix.html).
 ## Natural Language Processing (NLP)
 A series of NLP techniques were applied such as: Part of Speech (POS) tags, Sentiment Analysis, Topic Modeling, Named-Entity Recognition (NER).
 ## Conclusions